keshabit/ha_daily_files_backup/ReadMe.txt

 Home Assistant (HA) config files hourly auto backup with their checksums using a simple shell script.
 This will only backup the latest copy of the unchanged file(s) and multiple copies of changed files hourly.
 Intended for the basic users who want to keep HA config files safe, these files are mostly improvised manually with higher granularity; there are chances of mistakes or deletions and this will ease the process of recovery or save you from complete misery.
 This script works with the "Advanced
-SSH and Terminal Application" (AS&T) add-on.
+SSH and Terminal Application" add-on.
 This script saves the files defined in the "/backup/hourly/config.files" configuration file with their relative path.
 The script throws an error message if the file path is not found and it doesn't process such missing references.
 The script auto-cleans the files older than 30 days.

 Test Setup:
 Home Assitant Versions